Getting Involved to Find Belonging

 If you find yourself comfortable with us and our way of doing religion, we would welcome you as a member!
-Talk to Rev. Rachael, Mary Herman, Karen Mack or Libby Walton-Stanforth.
+Talk to Rev. Rachael or the Ministry of Welcome & Membership.
 For information on how to reach them, please call or email our office, 413-253-2848 or firstname.lastname@example.org.

 Committees and Activities

-In service of our Society, volunteers may provide flowers or a live plant for the chalice table, set up the sanctuary, collect the offering, help greet at the door, provide simple refreshments for social hour, or update the sign outside with the title of the next Sunday service (and name of guest speaker, if applicable).
+In service of our Society, volunteers may set up the sanctuary, help with the technology that supports our hybrid services, help greet at the door, or provide simple refreshments for social hour.
 Contact the office.

 Dedicated Offering Committee

 Help recognize and support organizations engaged in projects that reflect UU principles.
 Recipients of this monthly offering are suggested by people in our UU Society.
-Contact: Pat Brinkman or Mary Beth Seminario.
+Contact: Anne Perkins or Mary Beth Seminario.